Felix50-dev/JamboPayTest/README.md

 **ViewModel**: Acts as a bridge between the Model and the View.
 It exposes the data and operations needed by the View, processes user inputs, and handles the logic of updating the View.

-Benefits of MVVM:
+### Benefits of MVVM:
-Separation of Concerns: Each layer (Model, View, and ViewModel) has a distinct responsibility, making the codebase cleaner and more organized.
+**Separation of Concerns**: Each layer (Model, View, and ViewModel) has a distinct responsibility, making the codebase cleaner and more organized.

-Testability: Since the ViewModel is separated from the View, you can write unit tests for the ViewModel without worrying about the UI.
+**Testability**: Since the ViewModel is separated from the View, you can write unit tests for the ViewModel without worrying about the UI.

-Reusability: The same ViewModel can be reused with different Views, allowing for more flexible code reuse.
+**Reusability**: The same ViewModel can be reused with different Views, allowing for more flexible code reuse.

 ## Features